 23. Bewick’s Wren

 The Bewick’s wren (Thryomanes bewickii) is a small, grey-brown bird native to North America.
-Measuring at around 14 cm long it has distinctive white markings on its face and tail giving it an attractive appearance.
+Measuring around 14 cm long, it has distinctive white markings on its face and tail, giving it an attractive appearance.

-It can often be found in thickets or scrubby areas as well as urban gardens and parks.
+It can often be found in thickets or scrubby areas, urban gardens, and parks.

-Its song is loud and melodious which makes them popular amongst ornithologists; they are known for their complex vocalisations composed of whistles, clicks, churrs and trills.
+Its loud and melodious songs make them popular amongst ornithologists; they are known for their complex vocalizations composed of whistles, clicks, churrs, and trills.

-The Bewick’s Wren mainly feeds on insects but will also eat fruits if available during the colder months when food may otherwise be scarce.
+The Bewick’s Wren mainly feeds on insects but will also eat fruits if available during the colder months when food is scarce.

 Kingdom | Animalia |